-New York City, New York Tap Water Quality
+New York City, New York: Is the Tap Water Safe to Drink?

-Free EPA data for 1 community water system serving 25+ residents.
-Click any system to see violations, lead test results, and a safety grade.
+2026 EPA water quality data for 1 community water system serving 25+ residents.
+See violations, PFAS results, lead test results, and safety grades — free.

-Enter your ZIP code to find your exact water provider →
+Search by ZIP code to find your exact water provider and see its full EPA report.

 New York City Drinking Water: Frequently Asked Questions